Pandemic points to need to work together as Italy hosts G-20

 MATERA, Italy (AP) — With the pandemic providing painful lessons on how interconnected the world is, ministers from nations accounting for more than half the world’s population were meeting in Italy on Tuesday to explore how to better cooperate, including on vaccines and climate change efforts.

 Italian Foreign Minister Luigi Di Maio cited both as areas where it’s imperative that countries pull together.
-He opened the gathering, attended by foreign ministers and development ministers from the Group of 20.
+He opened the appointment, attended by foreign ministers and development ministers from the Group of 20.
+Together the G-20 nations account for some 80% of the world's GDP.

 Some ministers were participating remotely because of COVID-19 travel concerns, including from China, Russia and Brazil.